Stefan Branković: Reign

 According to Nicol, Stefan had become a citizen of the Republic of Venice.
 He was blinded alongside his brother Grgur in 1441.
 Both blind brothers seem to have been omitted from considerations as possible heirs to their father.
 They could only claim the throne in 1458, since the death of Lazar left them the only male representatives of the Branković.

 According to Fine, Stefan secured the throne by co-operating with his sister-in-law Helena Palaiologina, widow of Lazar.
 She was a daughter of Thomas Palaiologos, Despot of the Morea, and Catherine Zaccaria of the Principality of Achaea.
 Helena however arranged the marriage of one of her daughters to Stjepan Tomašević, prince of Bosnia.
 She thus managed to secure the throne for her new son-in-law.
 Matthias Corvinus of Hungary and Stjepan Tomaš Kotromanić, King of Bosnia and father of Tomašević, dethroned Stefan on April 8, 1459.
 They enthroned Stjepan Tomašević as his replacement.
 At the end of 1459 Stefan decided to travel to Albania, where he had relatives.
 In mid-1460 he travelled to Albania where he married Angelina Arianit Komneni in November 1460.
 Angelina was the sister of Donika, who married Skanderbeg.
-Skanderbeg gave to Stefan Branković an unknown estate as appanage.
+Skanderbeg gave to Stefan Branković an unknown estate as apanage.
 At the beginning of 1461 Stefan Branković went to Italy with Skanderbeg's written recommendation.

-When Serbian Despotate had been lost to Ottomans, Stefan's son Jovan led Serbian refugees to the Kingdom of Hungary.
-There Jovan was finally recognized as Serbian Despot, with a principality called Raitzen.
+He gained (c.
+1462) the Castle Belgrado, in the region of Friuli (northern Italy), where he lived with his family, until his death in 1476.

 Marriage and children

-In 1461, Stefan married Angjelina Arianit Komneni, daughter of Albanian voivode of Shkodër and Durrës, Gjergj Arianit Komneni.
-They had four or five children:

-Jovan (d.
-10 December 1502).
-Mentioned first in the Massarelli manuscript.
-Titular despot of the area of Raitzen, Kingdom of Hungary.
-Married Jelena Jaksić.
-She is mentioned as “Helena, Serbiæ despotissa” in a charted dated to 1502.